Have you thought about what Drupal modules are? Would you like more insights on which modules are most beneficial for your website?

 EU Cookie Compliance is one of the most widely used cookie modules.
 When we consider the top Drupal modules, it allows you to manage cookies on your site.

-With this extension, you can customise the cookie banner and display it only to visitors from countries in the European Union.
-Additionally, the modules let us categorise cookies, allowing users to consent to specific categories.
+With this extension, you can customize the cookie banner and display it only to visitors from countries in the European Union.
+Additionally, the modules let us categorize cookies, allowing users to consent to specific categories.

 Module name: EU Cookie Compliance (GDPR Compliance)